 TT Circuit Assen becomes a permanent race track

-Because a part of the circuit was still public road the whole circuit was open when there where no races.
+Because a part of the circuit was still public road the whole circuit was open when there were no races.
 So many people took this opportunity to drive at TT Circuit Assen.
 To be frankly, I was one of them.
 After some grave accidents happen, even a few fatalities, during these illegal “Track Day’s” the local government decided in 1992 to close the road and make the semi street circuit a permanent race track.

 The “Bedeldijk” section at the old North Loop (1955 – 1983).

-Changes on the new TT Circuit Assen
+Changes to the new track

 The most modified part of the new TT Circuit Assen is the North Loop.
 In 1984 this part was halved which made the complete circuit almost a Mile shorter.
-Great corners like “Bedeldijk”, “Stroomdrift” and “De Vennen” where dissapeared.
+Great corners like “Bedeldijk”, “Stroomdrift” and “De Vennen” were dissapeared.

 At the end of 2005 they started a huge project to build an amusement park on the North side of the circuit.
 To create space for this project the remaining part of the North Loop was demolished and replaced by a small stadium section.